 Preheat your oven to 350°F. Line a baking sheet with parchment paper.
 In a large bowl, add your almond flour, salt, binding ingredient and baking powder.
 Mix well and set aside.

 In a separate bowl, melt your butter and add in your sweeteners.
 Cream together well with a hand mixer.
-Next, add your cream cheese, vanilla extract and sugar free maple flavored syrup.
+Next, add your cream cheese and vanilla extract.
 Cream together again with the hand mixer.

 Add in the egg, mix together well.
 Then, add the wet mix to the dry mix and combine well.